Ang Probinsyano: Ratings

 FPJ's Ang Probinsyano is considered one of the most-watched television series in the Philippines.
 It holds the record for the highest-rated pilot episode of any series since the country switched to the switched to nationwide TV ratings system in 2009, registering a 41.6% rating on September 28, 2015.
-It also achieved the second highest-rated telecast during the same period, recording a 47.2% rating on October 4, 2018, following the 2010 finale of May Bukas Pa.
+It also achieved the second highest-rated in the country's television, recording a 47.2% rating on October 4, 2018, after 2009–2013's May Bukas Pa.